 One of the most important things that any victim should do is disclose any previous injuries or conditions to your healthcare provider and your personal injury attorney.
 This is essential to getting compensated for your injuries that were caused by the accident.

 All too often, victims may feel that by disclosing a previous injury, they will not get the money they need to recover.
 Unfortunately, that can actually make matters worse.
-The best thing to do is to tell the treating physician about your prior conditions and injuries, even if they do not seem to pertain to your current injury.
+The best thing to do is to tell the treating physician about your prior conditions and injuries when asked.
 The doctor should note the additional medical damages caused by the accident.
+Always tell your car accident attorney about every prior injury and claim even if they do not seem to pertain to your current injury.

 What is the Eggshell Skull Doctrine?